-Unglazed porcelain tiles are constructed of clay, silica and other tightly pressed elements, and are then fired at high elevated temperatures.
+Unglazed porcelain tiles are constructed of clay, silica, and other tightly pressed elements.
+They are then fired at high elevated temperatures.
 This creates a thick tile, which is water-resistant.
 Unglazed tiles are therefore less slippery, and scratches, chips & gashes are not easily seen.

 Glazed porcelain tiles are produced similarly as unglazed, but the exterior is filled with a thin layer of liquid glass.
 This results in glazed tiles being brighter and allows different colors and even designs to also be added.